top of page

 New York's Secret Subway: The Underground Genius of Alfred Beach and the Origins of Mass Transit

-In the 19th century, Manhattan's streets were so choked with pedestrians, horses, vehicles, and vendors that a trip from City Hall to Central Park could take hours.
-Alfred Beach had the perfect solution: build a giant pneumatic tube underneath Broadway.
+In the nineteenth century, Manhattan’s streets were so choked with pedestrians, horses, vehicles, and vendors that a trip from City Hall to Central Park could take hours.
+Alfred Beach had the perfect solution: build a giant pneumatic tube underneath Broadway from the Battery to Harlem.
 Air pressure would shoot passengers up and down the island in clean, quiet carriages.
+But Beach was up against the operators of the horse-drawn streetcars and the politicians in their pay, most conspicuously William M. Tweed, the notorious “Boss” of Tammany Hall.

 Screen Shot 2019-08-05 at 11.08.12 AM.pn